-As the day progresses it starts to get warm reaching 40º C or often higher during the summer.
+As the day progresses it starts to get warm reaching 40º C (104ºF) or higher during the summer.

-Going down towards the river, we will notice an increase of temperature, especially at a half hillside and we understand why these grapes ripen so early and we understand how life can be so hard around here for those who are harvesting vines.
+We understand why these grapes ripen so early in the season and we understand how life can be so hard around here for those who are harvesting vines.

 Visiting the Douro Valley in September/October you will see the end of the harvesting season.
 The vines have dark red leaves and the scenario is an impressive spectacle of shades of red and one can take amazing photographs.

-The harvesting is probably the most important time of the year and all around there are people carrying baskets of grapes in a huge frenzy.
+The grapes harvesting is probably the most important time of the year and all around you can see people carrying baskets of grapes in a huge frenzy.